BraTS/BraTS_evaluation/README.md

 ## Installation

-To set up the evaluation environment, you need to install the required Python packages, primarily `panoptica` and `pandas`.
+To set up the evaluation environment, you need to install the required Python packages:

 ```bash
 # It is recommended to use a virtual environment